rishabghosh/ScreenGridOverlay-ChromeExtension/README.md

 - Overlay lines on every website, across all tabs
 - Modern, centered, and semi-transparent UI
-- Quick color selection, full spectrum picker, and hex code input
+- Quick color selection and hex code input
 - Manage, hide, or remove lines individually
 - No page refresh required for updates

 ---

 For any issues or suggestions, feel free to contribute or open an issue!